rishabdesai/powerbi_practice/006/info.md

-## ## Create an Amazing Power BI Dashboard in 19 minutes | Amazon Prime Movies and TV Shows
+## ## Create an Amazing Power BI Dashboard in 19 minutes | Netflix Movies and TV Shows

 ### Step-by-step Guide: